bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 and the image that displays is the og:image.

 There are several other optional properties that you will learn more about later.
-But let\'s briefly explore three of these.
+But let&apos;s briefly explore three of these.

 The description property provides a description of the webpage.